-- when applying for or renewing a State of Alabama driver's license or nondriver identification card; - at state and local government offices when applying or recertifying for Aid to Dependent Children, SNAP, TANF, Food Stamps, WIC, Medicaid, or Rehabilitation Services; - at public libraries; - at armed forces recruiting stations; - at the Board of Registrars located at the county seat in the voter's county of residence; - by mail-in form available at Probate Judge and License Commissioner offices, colleges, universities, public schools, or libraries.
-A mail-in registration form may also be obtained by calling the county Board of Registrars or the Elections Division in the Office of the Secretary of State (SOS) at I-800-274-VOTE (8683); or - by mail-in form downloaded from the Secretary of State's website at alabamavotes.gov.
+- online at alabamavotes.gov if you have an Alabama driver's license or nondriver identification card: - by using the Vote for Alabama app, if you have an Alabama driver's license or nondriver identification card: - when applying for or renewing a State of Alabama driver's license or nondriver identification card; - at state and local government offices when applying or recertifying for ٠ Aid to Dependent Children, SNAP, TANF, Food Stamps, WIC, Medicaid, or Rehabilitation Services: - at public libraries; ٠ - at armed forces recruiting stations; - at the Board of Registrars located at the county seat in the voter's county of residence: or - by mail-in form available at Probate Judge and License Commissioner offices, ٠ colleges, universities, public schools, or libraries.
+A mail-in registration form may also be obtained by calling the county Board of Registrars or the Elections Division in the Office of the Secretary of State (SOS) at 1-800-274-VOTE (8683) - by mail-in form downloaded from the Secretary of State's website at alabamavotes.gov.